 Examples¶

-Pegium ships four examples that cover complementary aspects of the framework.
+Start from working code instead of the abstract API docs.
+Pegium ships four examples covering complementary aspects of the framework.

 Overview¶